JoelJJoseph/EDU/README.md

 # EDU
-This is a website for education and biology and chemistry This issue is resolved by preetham
+this is an educational website for students